 The special £5 all day parking fee in this car park has been calculated based on a vehicle entering the car park at 8am, when the daily charging period starts, and staying the full 10 hours until 6pm, when daily charging period ends and evening charging period begins.

 The maximum you will be charged for parking during the period ‘daily charges’ would be £5.
 Because of this special rate, there is no additional 20 percent discount when using the Marlands decrementing card.

 Please note: If you exit the car park after 6pm you will have to pay the additional evening charge on top of the daily £5 fee.

 A pre-paid Marlands Decrementing Card is available for purchase for regular users of the car park, an application form for this available to download at the bottom of this page.

 You can purchase a Season Ticket or use a Decrementing Card to save money if you park regularly.

 There are several options to suit your budget

 The issue of a Season Ticket does not guarantee the holder a parking space.

-Please note: If purchasing your season ticket using a credit card there will be an additional surcharge of two and a half percent.
+Please note: If purchasing your season ticket using a credit card there will be an additional surcharge of 1.5%.
 There is no surcharge if purchased using a debit card or cheque.